How do I create a vaulted ceiling and scissor trusses?

 With the truss still selected, click the Multiple Copy edit button, then click the Multiple Copy Interval button to open the Multiple Copy dialog.
 Verify that Offset Between Copies When Dragging is selected and that the Primary Offset specified for All Trusses equals the desired O.C. truss spacing, then click OK.

-In this example, a primary offset of 24" is used.
+In this example, the default Primary Offset value of 24" is used.